 The croft has a large fruit and vegetable garden, a 50 foot poly-tunnel and a greenhouse.
-We have Khaki Campbell ducks in an enclosure with a duck pond, an enclosure with geese and 2 large enclosures with chickens.
-We hope to expand our poultry in the future.
+I have Khaki Campbell ducks in an enclosure with a duck pond, and 2 large enclosures with chickens.

-We are looking at shed construction and maintenance, fencing, strimming, woodland management, log chopping and splitting, bramble and bracken clearance and allotment tending, harvesting and care of our livestock in 2017.
+I need help with shed maintenance, fencing, strimming, woodland management, log chopping and splitting, bramble and bracken clearance and allotment tending, harvesting and care of our livestock in 2017.
 Our poly-tunnel also needs recovering in the summer and we will be digging drainage ditches to improve the soil in our allotment and poly tunnel.

 |Preview host||We are a small holding in Kent with an ancient orchard with about 100 trees and some paddocks with various animals. |